Educational goals of the program

 The UC Davis Department of Orthopedic Surgery is committed to supporting the goals of the AAOS in fostering diversity in orthopedics, including understanding and responding to the diversity of the patient population, enhancing the delivery of culturally competent care, and supporting efforts to diversify the profession and orthopedic workforce.

-As part of our effort to meet these goals, the department’s educational program is committed to identifying and training qualified women and members of minority groups who are interested in orthopedic surgery.
+As part of our effort to meet these goals, the department’s educational program is committed to identifying and training qualified women and members of underrepresented minority groups who are interested in orthopedic surgery.